-Controlling the transcriptional activity of hypoxia inducible factor (HIF-1), a heterodimer of HIF-1 α and HIF-1 β (ARNT), is a clinically relevant goal (11-14).
-HIF-1 is the principal mediator of the adaptive cellular response to hypoxia (15).
-Under normoxic conditions, HIF-1 α is specifically hydroxylated by an iron-dependent proline hydroxylase, ubiquitinated by the von Hippel-Lindau (VHL) tumor suppressor protein-ubiquitin ligase protein complex, and degraded by the proteosome (16).
-Iron chelators, such as deferoxamine (DFO), can be used to mimic hypoxia in cell culture (16).
-Through interaction with coactivators p300/CBP, HIF-1 directly activates the expression of at least 100 genes involved in cellular and tissue adaptation to hypoxia (13), including pro-angiogenic factors such as vascular endothelial growth factor (VEGF), glycolytic enzymes, extra-cellular matrix remodeling enzymes, and genes involved in both pro-survival and death pathways (11).
-HIF-1 activation by the hypoxic microenvironment of solid tumors, or by deactivating mutations in VHL, contribute to an aggressive phenotype of increased cell proliferation, invasion, metastasis, and drug resistance (11).
-Given the complexity of HIF-1 signaling in cellular survival and death pathways, and its critical role in physiological processes in normal tissues, it could be advantageous to target a subset of HIF-1 effectors rather than the entire pathway (13).
+Controlling the transcriptional activity of the hypoxia inducible factor (HIF-1), a heterodimer of HIF-1 α and HIF-1 β (ARNT), is a goal with clinical relevance (10-13).
+HIF-1 is the principal mediator of the adaptive cellular response to hypoxia (14).
+Under normoxic conditions, the α subunit of HIF-1 is specifically hydroxylated by an irondependent proline hydroxylase, ubiquitinated by the von Hippel-Lindau (VHL) tumor suppressor protein-ubiquitin ligase protein complex, and degraded by the proteosome (15).
+Iron chelators, such as deferoxamine (DFO), can be used to mimic hypoxia in cell culture (15).
+Through interaction with co-activators p300/CBP, HIF-1 directly activates the expression of at least 100 genes that are involved with cellular and tissue adaptation to hypoxia (12).
+This set includes pro-angiogenic factors such as vascular endothelial growth factor (VEGF), glycolytic enzymes, extra-cellular matrix remodeling enzymes, and genes involved in both pro- survival and death pathways (10).
+HIF-1 activation by the hypoxic microenvironment of solid tumors, or additionally by deactivating mutations in VHL, contributes to an aggressive phenotype of increased cell proliferation, invasion, metastasis, and drug resistance (10).
+Given the complexity of HIF-1 signaling in cellular survival and death pathways, and its critical role in physiological processes in normal tissues, it could be advantageous to target a subset of HIF-1 effectors rather than the entire pathway (12).

-In important proof-of-principle experiments, introduction of siRNA against HIF- 2α to VHL^{-/-} renal carcinoma cells was sufficient to abrogate tumor formation by these cells in mice (17).
-Screening for small molecules capable of disrupting the HIF-1-p300 interaction identified chetomin, a natural product that binds p300 that was shown to inhibit expression of HIF-1 regulated genes and exhibit anti-tumor activity in a mouse model (18).
-In an effort to inhibit directly HIF-1-DNA binding, a hairpin polyamide was designed to bind the sequence 5'-ATACGT-3' found in the VEGF HRE.
-This polyamide bound its target site and prevented HIF-1-DNA binding in a sequence specific manner, and inhibited hypoxia-induced expression of VEGF and several other HIF-1 regulated genes in cultured cells without the use of transfection agents (19, 20).
-Melillo and colleagues screened a library of small molecules for inhibition of HIF-1 mediated transcription in a cell-based assay and identified the natural product echinomycin, a DNA-binding bisintercalator (21).
-Echinomycin binds the four basepair sequence 5'-NCGN-3' found in the consensus HRE 5'-NACGTG-3' and inhibited expression of VEGF in cultured cells (22).
+In important proof of principle experiments, introduction of siRNA against HIF-2α to VHL^{-/-} renal carcinoma cells was sufficient to abrogate tumor formation by these cells in mice (16).
+Screening for small molecules capable of disrupting the HIF-1-p300 interaction identified chetomin, a natural product that binds p300 that was shown to inhibit expression of HIF-1 regulated genes and exhibit anti-tumor activity in a mouse model (17).
+In an effort to inhibit directly the HIF-1 binding to DNA, a hairpin polyamide was designed to bind the sequence 5'-ATACGT-3' found in the HRE of VEGF.
+This polyamide bound its target site and prevented HIF-1-DNA binding in a sequence specific manner, and inhibited hypoxia-induced expression of VEGF and several other HIF-1 regulated genes in cultured cells without the use of transfection agents (18, 19).
+Melillo and colleagues screened a library of small molecules for inhibition of HIF-1 mediated transcription in a cell-based assay and identified the natural product echinomycin, a DNA-binding bisintercalator (20).
+Echinomycin binds the four base pair sequence 5'-NCGN-3' found in the consensus HRE 5'-NACGTG-3' and inhibited expression of VEGF in cultured cells (21).